eckhaus/eckhaus.github.io/flatdoc/Readme.md

 many weak but stable predictors to produce an ensemble strong predictor), it focuses of the use of `heterogeneous set of algorithms` in order to capture even remote, weak similarity of the predicted sample to the training cases.
 > "*Boosting*: Boosting is a machine learning ensemble meta-algorithm for primarily reducing bias, and also variance in supervised learning, and a family of machine learning algorithms which convert weak learners to strong ones.
 A weak learner is defined to be a classifier which is only slightly correlated with the true classification (it can label examples better than random guessing).
-In contrast, a strong learner is a classifier that is arbitrarily well-correlated with the true classification.
+In contrast, a strong learner is a classifier that is arbitrarily well-correlated with the true classification."
 > --Wikipedia

 The `consensus learning protocol`.
 Input objects are characterized by the set of